-Most people find it difficult to differentiate between a pi and an Arduino.
-What most people do not understand is that an Arduino is a microcomputer while the Arduino is a micro-controller.
+Most people find it difficult to differentiate between pi and an Arduino.
+What most people do not understand is that a Raspberry Pi is a microcomputer while the Arduino is a micro-controller.
 This article is about laying out those differences and simplifying each bit by bit.
 Most probably some of you might have used a Pi and never used an Arduino.

 5 DIFFERENCES BETWEEN THE RASPBERRY AND THE ARDUINO

 The raspberry is a fully functional computer whereas the Arduino is not a full computer. sounds weird, doesn’t it?
 Where the rasp will run on a fully fledged operating system the Arduino will execute direct code which is simply interpreted by its firmware.
 The lack of an operating system means the Arduino will come with less of the basic tools required for running a complex program.
 For instance, the raspberry is endowed with a dedicated processor, memory, and an HDMI output graphics card. whereas the Arduino will come as a collection of three utilities( and not entities); hardware prototype platform, libraries, and the Arduino language.

 The Raspberry Has an Inbuilt Network connectivity Whereas the Arduino is not Built for Networking.